Kitura/swift-ubuntu-docker/README.md

 ```

 ### Use a specific version of ibmcom/swift-ubuntu
-Docker images are now tagged with Swift version number.
+Docker images are tagged with Swift version number.
 To use the Swift 4.0 image from Docker Hub, issue the following command:

 ```
 docker pull ibmcom/swift-ubuntu:4.0